alghoraqy/mega-store/README.md

 # mega_store

-A new Flutter project.

 Used Features :

 search for product by name dynamic.

 (Add and Remove) Favourite dynamic

-Add to Cart dynamic.
+Add to Cart and controle price dynamic.

 Remove from Cart dynamic.

+Animation, Lottie Files